 In an interviewing coaching session, a career coach can…

-1. Evaluate the quality of your response to the ever popular question, “Tell me about yourself.”
+1. Evaluate the quality of your responses to common job interview questions.

 2. Give you honest feedback if your answers to interview questions are too long or too terse.